FrankLaterza/dex/README.md

 | 3D printed Wheels       | 2     | 0                    | Main wheels with rubber O rings            | Designed in Fusion 360 CREDIT DESIGN |                                           | N/A                                                            |

 ## Known Issues
-Sometimes the program will halt when trying to connect to the BT HID.
+* Sometimes the program will halt when trying to connect to the BT HID.
+* Cannot reconnect to pico after pair to another controller.

 ## Starting Debugger